MrHedmad/blog/content/about.md

   and the official and unofficial repositories.
 Being a rolling release is also a must for me.
 I think my old Ubuntu systems broke at every release update.

-  For my work PC I use Manjaro, as the NUC has more than one user.

 - [VsCode](https://code.visualstudio.com/)

-  As my source code editor, I choose NeoVim with [NeoVim](https://neovim.io/) as the backup alternative.
-It's just a good, simple to use editor.
-NeoVim is there when simple editing needs to be done, or I can't (or don't want to) leave the command line.
+  As my editor, I use VSCode with the Vim extension, so I can use the powerful VIM stuff in VScode.
+  To edit things in the terminal I use NeoVim.

 - [RStudio](https://www.rstudio.com/)